Enhance Security with Virtual Traffic Monitoring

 Are there network visibility gaps in this virtual environment?

 Ensuring that security tools and compliance applications have access to the right traffic is crucial.
-Network engineers need the capability to not only see what traffic is traversing the virtual network, they need the ability to filter specific traffic and isolate suspicious behaviors.
+Network engineers need the capability to not only see what traffic is traversing the virtual network, but they also need the ability to filter specific traffic and isolate suspicious behaviors.
 Security tools can easily become overwhelmed with multiple streams of non-optimized, or non-filtered, traffic.

 How does APCON help monitor traffic in a VMware infrastructure?